victronenergy/dbus-mqtt/README.md

 	mosquitto_pub -t 'W/e0ff50a097c0/hub4/0/AcPowerSetpoint' -m '{"value":-100}' -h mqtt.victronenergy.com -u <email> -P <passwd> --cafile venus-ca.crt -p 8883

 Again: do not set the retain flag when sending write requests.

+### Websockets

+The MQTT service is also accessible through websockets, on port 443, also on mqtt.victronenergy.com.
+This allows for using MQTT from a web browser, supporting all aforementioned behavior.

+Should you run into HTTP 400 errors, this is because the client needs to support the base64 or binary protocol.
+Read [this](http://stackoverflow.com/questions/15962359) for more information.